jlfbetting/p2_continuous-control/Report.md

 ### Learning algorithm.

 The algorithm uses a Deep Deterministic Policy Gradient (DDPG) Agent.
 The code is based on the code given in lesson 5 of the Policy-Based Methods chapter of the nanodegree.
 Four neural networks are used: critic_local, critic_target, actor_local and actor_target.
-The critic networks contain of two fully connected layers of 200 neurons each, with ReLU activation functions.
-Between the two layers, I put a batch normalization layer (as was described in the paper by Lillicrap et al. (2016, section 3).
+The critic networks contain of two fully connected hidden layers of 200 neurons each, with ReLU activation functions.
+Between the two layers, I put a batch normalization layer, as was described in the paper by Lillicrap et al. (2016, section 3).

-The actor networks contain a third layer
+The architecture of the actor networks is as follows:
+* input layer size = 33 (state space)
+* 2 hidden layers of each 200 hidden units, with `ReLU` activation layers, and a batch normalization layer after the first hidden layer.
+* output layer size = 4 (the action space), with a tanh activation layer

+The architecture of the critic network is as follows:
+* input layer size = 4 (action space)
+* 2 hidden layers of each 200 hidden units, with `ReLU` activation layers, and a batch normalization layer after the first hidden layer.
+* output layer size = 1 (no activation layer)

 I also added gradient clipping (as given as a hint on the Udacity benchmark description page).
 I added a line to make sure that the local networks get the same weights as the corresponding target networks at initialization.
-I added two hyperparameters, `LEARN_EVERY` and `LEARN_TIMES`.
+I added two hyperparameters, `LEARN_EVERY` and `LEARN_TIMES`, to the original code.
 After every `LEARN_EVERY` steps, both networks are trained `LEARN_TIMES` times, each time with a different memory sample.
 The hyperparameter values were determined experimentally, with the following values:

 * `BUFFER_SIZE` = 1e5       (replay buffer size)